• Things to Do

 A COMFIER ALTERNATIVE:

-Qaanaaq, the northernmost town in Greenland, and thereby the northernmost hotel as well, Hotel Qaanaaq.
+Qaanaaq, the northernmost town in Greenland.
+See the accommodation options in Qaanaaq.

 MOST REMOTE PLACE #2: ITTOQQORTOORMIIT